chunky87/CS151-SpotFinder/proposal/README.md

 New food spots and locations are always a place of interest in people’s everyday lives, and they may not know any good places/restaurants/viewpoints to enjoy in their local area.
 Instead of endlessly searching on the internet or spam texting friends for locations, "Spot Finder" offers a convenient solution.

 ## Description of Functionality
 This project aims to help users discover the best spots in their vicinity by offering spot recommendations based on a user rating system.
-Users can search for spots, and read reviews and ratings.
+Users can search for spots and read reviews and ratings.

 ## High-level Description